mdsilly/Project-Euler-Solutions/README.md

 # Project-Euler-Solutions
-These are my solutions to the problems posed on projecteuler.net.
+These are my solutions to the problems posted on projecteuler.net.